heytulsiprasad/wirescript/content/blog/implementing-redux-in-your-react-projects-in-a-nutshell/index.md

 export default App;
 ```

-Make sure you wrap `Provider` around the entirity of your application, to access the store everywhere.
+Make sure you wrap `Provider` around the entirety of your application, to access the store everywhere.

 ## Accessing state from components